-While the statement is true the underlying principle is largely vague and misleading.
+While the statement is true, the underlying principle is vague and misleading.

-The Algorithm was created BECAUSE of content, not the other way round.
+The Algorithm was created BECAUSE of content, not the other way around.
 So, the algorithm cannot be your priority.

 What’s the point here?
-Write valuable content for the human readers first, then complement it with the “algorithm” (SEO techniques), not the other way round.
-So, yeah content is still king!
+Write valuable content for the human readers first, then complement it with the “algorithm” (SEO techniques), not the other way around.
+So, yeah, content is still king!

 5. Content MUST be Long To Rank

-One ancient SEO misconception is that you must write a minimum of 1000 to 3000 words to rank well on the search engine.
+One ancient SEO misconception is that you must write at least 1000 to 3000 words to rank well on the search engine.
 This is completely false!

 As mentioned before, content is king.
-Write sufficiently to address a specific topic or pain-point of human readers.
-If you can address this in say 600 words, fine, don’t fluff it around with empty, boring, needless stories just to hit a word count target!
+Write sufficiently to address a specific topic or pain point of human readers.
+If you can address this in 600 words, fine, don’t fluff it around with empty, boring, needless stories just to hit a word count target!

-You can actually outrank a 1500-word article with QUALITY content that addresses key points of say 700 words.
+You can outrank a 1500-word article with QUALITY content addressing key points of 700 words.

-The point here is that doing complete justice to your topic should be your priority not meeting a word count target!
+The point is that doing complete justice to your topic should be your priority, not meeting a word count target!
 Your content may or not rank.
 It’s all about quality.